peppersec/thunder_bridge/deployment/README.md

 you need to  use `-p TOKEN_NAME_VALIDATOR_INDEX` or something similar - it has to be unique for each deployment on the same machine.

+### Storing validator private keys

+Validator private keys need to be stored as objects on AWS S3 and encrypted by AWS KMS master key.
+You need to make sure that validators don't have access to each others private keys.
+Ideally, each validator needs to have own IAM user, KMS master key, and be able to read only own encrypted private key from S3.

 ## User interface
 - Open the [frontend](./frontend) folder
 - Deploy the webserver: